hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 ## Sessions

-* **Last Two Sessions** will be on Saturady, Khordad 25 at 18:00 via LMS [Class Room](http://vc26.sbu.ac.ir/class-2216137-91) **(TBC)**

-   - Intro. to Artificial Neural Networks with Keras of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
-   - Machine Learning with TensorFlow and Keras Part 2
-   - Selected Experiments with Artificial Neural Networks
-   - Support Vector Machines of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
-   - Machine Learning with Scikit-Learn Part 12
-   - Notebook: Will be posted here!

 * **First Video Tutorial** by [Yavar Taheri Yeganeh](https://github.com/YavarYeganeh) posted on Monday, Esfand 5
    - Brief on Working in Cloud-based Services, such as Google Colab
    - Brief Introduction of GIT